fredhutchio/git_github_intro/week1.md

 ## Creating a repository

+* What is a repository? a project folder including all files and their history as tracked with Git.
+A repository can represent a variety of projects, including a piece of software, quarterly report, or research manuscript
-* What is a repository? analogy of a book in a library
+* analogy of repository as a book in a library
 * File -> new repository
 	* name: first_repository
 	* description: brief (>10 word) statement describing purpose
-	* local path: location where it will be saved (recommended Desktop or Documents)
+	* local path: location where it will be saved (recommended Desktop)
 	* Click box to "initialize this repository with a README"
 	* Click "Create repository" to finish
 * What happened?